i27ae15/SeleneChessBot/selene_chess_bot/ReadMe.md

 ```
 ---------------------------------------------------------------------------

-Is probably because, mayby, somebody (like me) is using Shiny for
+Is probably because, somebody (like me) is using Shiny for
 Python, and, you maybe are asking yourself?

 "What the hell is Shiny for Python?"